-The Humane Society of Harford County and the animals we shelter are extremely grateful for the tremendous community support we receive.
-Our volunteers are indispensable.
+Thank you for your interest in helping our shelter animals!
+All of us here at the Humane Society of Harford County are extremely grateful for the tremendous community support we receive.
+Our volunteers are indispensable!
 They are dedicated people of all ages, from all walks of life, who thoughtfully donate thousands of hours of their own personal time to help the animals and the people of Harford County.

 Short-term volunteers are Girl Scout & Boy Scout troops, students/individuals who need to earn a few community service hours for school, church, or a club, or simply those folks who wish to help the animals but cannot commit to being a long-term volunteer.
 The Youth & Group “Pet Projects” booklet is full of great ways to help the animals.
-If you are in need of community service hours, you are responsible for tracking your own hours and delivering your completed project to the Humane Society.
-If you have paperwork that must be signed, the Volunteer & Outreach Coordinator will be happy to do so.
+And check out this booklet of fun enrichment crafts you can make with stuff you probably already have around the house!
+If you are in need of non-court-ordered community service hours, you are responsible for tracking your own hours and delivering your completed project to the Humane Society.
+If you have paperwork that must be signed, the Volunteer Coordinator will be happy to do so.

-If you are interested in organizing a Humane Education Day at the shelter, please visit our Educational Resources page.
+If you are interested in organizing a Humane Education Day at the shelter or off-site, please visit our Educational Resources page.

-Long-term volunteers are those folks that can commit to a minimum of 5 hours per month and be with us for 6 months or more.
-To become a long-term volunteer, please complete the form below.
+Long-term volunteers are those folks that can commit to a minimum of five hours per month and plan to be with us for six months or more.

 Q: Are there any age restrictions to volunteer?

 A: As one of the few animal welfare organizations that continues to welcome children as volunteers, we greatly recognize their talents, gifts and enthusiasm.
-However, as an animal shelter, we must also weigh the potential risks inherent when handling different species of animals.
-As such, the minimum age for young volunteers is 12 years old.
-For safety and insurance liability reasons, if you are under 18 years of age, you must be accompanied to all volunteer activities by a parent or legal guardian.
+However, as an animal shelter, we must also weigh the risks inherent when around animals and in a public facility.
+As such, the minimum age for volunteers is 12 years old, but please note that the volunteer jobs below marked with an asterisk (*) are only for volunteers aged 18+.
+For safety and liability reasons, volunteers under 18 years of age must be accompanied to all volunteer activities by a parent or legal guardian, and will not be permitted to walk or interact with the dogs.
+Parents or legal guardians are asked to fill out a separate volunteer application, and attend orientation and trainings with the child.
 We ask that no more than three children be accompanied by one adult.